Wazarr94/haxball_bot_headless/README.md

  - AFK system
  - Admin options : clearing specific bans via the ban list, slow mode

 These are pretty heavy changes.
 If you're interested in getting this bot (or the Level 4 bot), check out the Global Statistics System below.
-I'd recommand getting this bot if you're interested in having global statistics and still having people to handle the room.
+I recommand getting this bot if you're interested in having global statistics and still want to have people handling the room.

 ## Level 4

-This is the final level, the bot becomes self sufficient.
+This is the final level, the bot becomes self sufficient :

  - End game handler
  - Choose system